doctoral student at Department of Information Technology, Division of Scientific Computing

 I am a PhD student in Scientific Computing, with Gunilla Kreiss as advisor.

 The interior stencil of an SBP operator is the standard central differences.
 It is known that to satisfy the SBP property, the order of the truncation error at a few grid points near boundaries is reduced by a factor 2.
 Much work has been done in analyzing the effect of large truncation errors localized near boundaries and interfaces to the overall convergence rate of the numerical scheme.
 In particular, we are able to analyze a large truncation error located at a corner of a two dimensional domain.
 Rigorous error estimates are obtained by normal mode analysis.
+This is a joint work with Gunilla Kreiss and Anna Nissen.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.